abagonhishead/noodle/README.md

 ## Building/deploying it
 You should be able to build and deploy this in the normal way you build & deploy any ASP.NET Core web app.

+It will run fine on Windows & Linux.

+## Running it
+### Linux
-It will run fine on Windows & Linux -- on Linux, I recommend running it behind nginx with systemd socket activation.
+I recommend running it behind nginx with either systemd socket activation:

+`dotnet run Jossellware.Noodle.Web.Api.dll --unixLifetime:useSystemdSocket=true`

+Or a standard UNIX socket, if your distro of choice doesn't use systemd:

+`dotnet run Jossellware.Noodle.Web.Api.dll --unixLifetime:useSystemdSocket=false --unixLifetime:managedSocketPath=/run/noodle.sock`

+It just uses the standard .NET 6 configuration classes, so the above switches can also just be set in `appsettings.json` instead.

+Obviously you'll need to point your nginx site at the socket path.

+### Docker
-It will also run fine on a Linux docker container, but it requires a fair bit of configuration to get the UDP broadcast packets onto your LAN.
+It will also run fine on a Linux docker container using the provided Dockerfile, but it requires a fair bit of configuration to get the UDP broadcast packets onto your LAN.

 The most success I had with running this in a container was to use a macvlan interface (Linux-only, see: [this blog post](https://blog.oddbit.com/post/2018-03-12-using-docker-macvlan-networks/) for pointers).
 This means the container appears as if it's physically connected to the local network of a host interface, but this is a clunky solution -- docker still has to assign the containers their IP addresses (rather than the LAN's usual DHCP server), and also has to be informed of the physical network configuration.
 The macvlan interface also needs to be configured separately using `systemd-networkd` (or your equivalent network configurator).
 All of this makes deployment a bit more awkward.

-If anyone finds a better way of getting UDP broadcast packets routed across from the docker virtual interface to a hardware ethernet interface then please let me know, as I'd much rather run this in a docker container than directly on my Linux box.
+If anyone finds a better way of getting UDP broadcast packets routed across from the docker virtual interface to a hardware ethernet interface then please let me know.
+In the meantime, I recommend running this on a physical machine.

+### Everything else
-I haven't tested this on BSD or OS X.
+I haven't tested this on BSD or OS X, and I've only run it on Windows while debugging, so YMMV.

 ## Development
 It is still a work-in-progress.
 It needs: